AlexStefanov/TOP---The-Odin-Project/README.md

 # TOP---The-Odin-Project
-This repo contains all the coursework from TOP in relation to the Full Stack Node JS path.
+This repo contains all the coursework from The Odin Project in relation to the Full Stack Javascript path and Foundations.